Modern slavery statement

 Ongoing priorities

 The Group remains committed to addressing modern slavery and human trafficking as a relevant risk.
-It is reviewing the establishment of a Jakarta-based modern slavery committee to assist with oversight in this important area.
 Staff training will be kept up to date, and the Group will continue to focus on working with its key contractors and suppliers, through both on-site monitoring and visits and communication of its zero-tolerance approach.
+In the coming year the Group will engage with its co-investor companies to communicate the Group’s zero-tolerance approach to modern slavery and human trafficking.

 Board approval